I became a fan of Splendid Spoon years before I understood their philosophy.

 What is Splendid Spoon?

 Splendid Spoon is a vegan and gluten-free, plant-based food company, located in Brooklyn, New York, that delivers nationwide.
 However, unlike other meal plans, you supplement with your own healthy dinners and snacks.
 This plan works for vegans, vegetarians, and meat-lovers.

 If you’ve read my blog before, you know, I only write about products that I use and love.
 Splendid Spoon sent me their product to try and I am thrilled to be a part of their Ambassador Program.
-If you would like to try it out either the 9-to-5 Meal Plan or the Breakfast Lunch Reset, use my Ambassador perk to receive $50 off your first order.
+If you would like to try it out any of their plans, use my Ambassador perk to receive $25 off your first order.